openwebdocs/owd-website/pages/content/reports/2025/index.md

 ### Web Security documentation

 In 2024, OWD started a long-term project to improve and extend web security documentation on MDN.
-OWD was awarded am investment from the [Sovereign Tech Fund](https://www.sovereign.tech/tech/open-web-docs-2025) to continue this work in 2025 and into 2026.
+OWD was awarded an investment from the [Sovereign Tech Fund](https://www.sovereign.tech/tech/open-web-docs-2025) to continue this work in 2025 and into 2026.

 #### Web security attacks